bteixeira/nodeshell/README.md

 A sample `.nsh.js` file is included which sets up a prompt with a little more information than the default.

-Other features common in shells are also already implemented, like expanding `~` to you home directory and command history (with up and down keys).
+Other features common in shells are also already implemented, like expanding `~` to your home directory and command history (with up and down keys).

 Current Issues